DanielGressmann/DanielGressmann/README.md

 ---

 ### 🤔 Fun Facts
-- ⚽ Football fan – always excited about the game - and especially for the HSV !
+- ⚽ Football fan – always excited about the game - and especially for the HSV!
 - 💬 I love discussing tech, psychology, and economics.
 Random facts about animals, the planet, or the universe always spark my curiosity